-Most PAHs are known to cause cancer in animals and are suspected to cause cancer, birth defects and a wide variety of other health problems in humans.
+Most polycyclic aromatic hydrocarbons (PAHs) are known to cause cancer in animals and are suspected to cause cancer, birth defects and a wide variety of other health problems in humans.
 A waste coal power plant burning western Pennsylvania bituminous waste coal ("gob") using FBC technology is likely to release higher levels of PAHs, for several reasons:

 At the low oxygen levels used in FBC plants, the PAHs will mostly affect the local community.
 Low-rank coal PAH air emissions are far more toxic than high-rank coals.
 More PAH emissions end up in the air than in the ash.[3,5]